Kaltsoon/react-native-material/material/2-react-native-basics.md

 };
 ```

-So we import the [Text](https://reactnative.dev/docs/text) component from React Native and replaced the _div_ element with _Text_ element.
+So we import the [Text](https://reactnative.dev/docs/text) component from React Native and replace the _div_ element with a _Text_ element.
 Many familiar DOM elements have their React Native "counterparts".
 Here are some examples picked from the React Native's [Core Components documentation](https://reactnative.dev/docs/components-and-apis):

 - [Text](https://reactnative.dev/docs/text) component is _the only_ React Native component that can have textual children.
 It is similar to for example the `<strong>` and the `<h1>` elements.
-- [View](https://reactnative.dev/docs/view) component is the basic building block similar to the `<div>` element.
+- [View](https://reactnative.dev/docs/view) component is the basic user interface building block similar to the `<div>` element.
 - [TextInput](https://reactnative.dev/docs/textinput) component is a text field component similar to the `<input>` element.
 - [TouchableWithoutFeedback](https://reactnative.dev/docs/touchablewithoutfeedback) component (and other _Touchable\*_ components) component is for capturing different press events.
 It is similar to for example the `<button>` element.

 There are a few notable differences between core components and DOM elements.
 The first difference is that the _Text_ component is _the only_ React Native component that can have textual children.
-This means that you can't for example replace the _Text_ component with the _View_ component in the previous example.
+This means that you can't, for example, replace the _Text_ component with the _View_ component in the previous example.

 The second notable difference is related to the event handlers.
-While working with the HTML elements we are used to adding event handlers such as `onClick` to basically any element such as `<div>` and `<button>`.
+While working with the DOM elements we are used to adding event handlers such as `onClick` to basically any element such as `<div>` and `<button>`.
 In React Native we have to carefully read the [API documentation](https://reactnative.dev/docs/components-and-apis) to know what event handlers (as well as other props) a component accepts.
-For example the family of ["Touchable" components](https://reactnative.dev/docs/handling-touches#touchables) provide the capability to capture tapping gestures, and can display feedback when a gesture is recognized.
+For example, the family of ["Touchable" components](https://reactnative.dev/docs/handling-touches#touchables) provides the capability to capture tapping gestures and can display feedback when a gesture is recognized.
 One of these components is the [TouchableWithoutFeedback](https://reactnative.dev/docs/touchablewithoutfeedback) component, which accepts the `onPress` prop:

 ```javascript
 import React from 'react';